 Rachel has worked in the business office since 2014.
 She loves to cook up culinary creations for her growing boys (including her husband Jeff).
 During spring and summer evenings, you can find her in the bleachers at a baseball game – Pee-Wee, that is.

-Dave works as the online coordinator for the GAA, and has worked in website management since the early days of the Internet, decades ago in 1996.
-If he’s not watching a Carolina basketball or football game, he’s probably driving his son to ice hockey practice.
-Like his son & daughter, Dave still dresses up for Halloween.
+Dave works as the online coordinator for the GAA and has worked in website management since the early days of the internet, decades ago in 1996.
+If he’s not watching a Carolina basketball or football game, he’s probably smoking ribs or a brisket.
+Like his son and daughter, Dave still dresses up for Halloween.

 Keith joined the Carolina Alumni Review in 2007 as associate editor, working on the magazine, website and social media.
-He also is an adjunct instructor in the School of Journalism and Mass Communication.
 When he’s not chasing commas, he’s usually grocery shopping, Instagramming his cooking or traveling.

-As manager of marketing and advertising, Andrea enjoys interacting with Carolina alumni and friends through social media – the memories a single photo shared on Facebook can evoke always amaze her.
-Andrea is married to her Carolina sweetheart, Hank, who she met on the first day of class at UNC.
-On the weekends, you’ll find her exploring the next new spot with her English Bulldog Bentley in tow.
+As manager of marketing and advertising, Andrea enjoys interacting with #UNCAlumni through digital marketing and social media – the memories a single photo shared on Instagram can evoke always amazes her.
+Andrea is married to her Carolina sweetheart, Hank, whom she met on the first day of class at UNC.
+On weekends, you’ll find her exploring the next new spot with Hank and their daughters Leighton and Scarlett, and English bulldog, Bentley, in tow.

 Diana has been working with the membership team since 2008.
 She adores fabulous footwear and has amassed a large collection of shoes.
 Diana’s fashion mantra is that clothing trends may come and go, but a fantastic shoe can last forever.

 Douglass has served as coordinator of alumni education and travel since 2013.
 She enjoys playing her cello, traveling internationally, knitting and running in her free time.
-At home, Douglass excels as a gluten-free baker and at showering her newborn baby with love.
+At home, Douglass excels as a gluten-free baker and at showering her daughter Millie and son Henry with love.

-Tanea has been a member of the GAA staff since 1998 and currently serves as manager of affinity activities, overseeing multiple program areas.
+Tanea has been a member of the GAA staff since 1998.
+She currently serves as assistant director of enrichment programs overseeing the Light on the Hill Society Scholarship, athletics, Homecoming and reunions.
 She’s a dedicated member of Alpha Kappa Alpha Sorority, Inc., carries her NOOK with her wherever she goes and has a large collection of Coca-Cola bottles from across the world in her office.

 Roger has served as director of alumni records and information systems since 1993.
-Before arriving at the GAA, he received degrees from the University of Nebraska and Bowling Green State University.
-A family man, Roger devotes his time to six children ranging from six to 21 years old.
-When the weather gets warm, you’ll find him in the wilderness, camping.
+Before arriving at the GAA, he worked for 6 years in student affairs at UNC.
+He received his undergraduate degree from the University of Nebraska and a master’s degree from Bowling Green State University.
+A family man, Roger devotes his time to his wife and six children.
+His hobbies include camping and playing table tennis.

 Emilee began working as a records assistant in 2010 after graduating from UNC.
 Emilee loves reading, eating ice cream and working out so that she can eat more ice cream.
 She lives in Durham with her husband, George Cloo…Travis.